-The mammalian pest control/ exclusion and vegetation restoration components of the proposed habitat enhancement as outlined in the Impact Management Plan (Ahikā Consulting, 2024a), and are not described here.
+The mammalian pest control/ exclusion and vegetation restoration components of the proposed habitat enhancement as outlined in the Impact Management Plan (Whirika Consulting 2025) and are not described here.

 Supplementary refuges, in the form of constructed rock tors and rock stacks, will be provided at the lizard relocation site, partly to partially replace rock tors lost in the impact areas but also to provide additional habitat for resident and relocated lizards.
-The constructed rock tors and rock stacks will follow the designs of C. Rufaut (unpub. data) and Ecogecko (2019), respectively (Figure 5.7).
-These two designs will be used because they have proven effective in attracting and supporting up to three species of native lizard (McCann's skink, tussock skink, and kōrero gecko) (Ecogecko, 2019; D. van Winkel, pers. obs.).
+The constructed rock tors and rock stacks will follow the designs of C. Rufaut (unpub. data) and Ecogecko (2019), respectively (Figure 5.5).
+These two designs will be used because they have proven effective in attracting and supporting up to three species of native lizard (McCann's skink, tussock skink, and korero gecko) (Ecogecko 2019; D. van Winkel, pers. obs.).

 It is proposed that 35 rock tors and/ or rocks stacks will be installed in Murphys EEA, primarily on the ridges close to access roads to avoid disturbance to existing habitat by machinery required to install the rock features.
 The number of created rock tors/ rock stacks equates to a rock tor replacement ratio of 3:1 (i.e., 12 rock tors will be lost as part of the MP4 Project and approximately 35 rock tors/ rocks stacks will be created).
-Low-growing, fruit-producing, and divaricating or vine-type native plants (all appropriately sourced, see Ahikā Consulting, 2024b) will be planted around the rock features to provide additional cover and food sources for lizards once the plants establish.
+Low-growing, fruit-producing, and divaricating or vine-type native plants (all appropriately sourced, see Whirika Consulting 2025) will be planted around the rock features to provide additional cover and food sources for lizards once the plants establish.

-In the instance where excess salvaged lizards are released into Island Block, no supplemetary refuges (constructed rock tors, rock stacks, or otherwise) would be provided due to the significant abundance of existing rocky habitat features at this site (D. van Winkel, per. obs.).
+In the instance where excess salvaged lizards are released into Island Block, no supplementary refuges (constructed rock tors, rock stacks, or otherwise) would be provided due to the significant abundance of existing rocky habitat features at this site (D. van Winkel, per. obs.).

-Figure 5.7.
-Example of rock tors and rocks stacks that will be created and installed in Murphys EEA to enhance lizard habitat.
+Figure 5.5.
+Example of rock tors and rocks stacks that will be created and installed along the Murphys EEA access to enhance lizard habitat.
 A, C. Rufaut (unpub. data) design and B, Ecogecko (2019) design.